BenderRobotics/brest/docs/definitions.rst

 can have defined additional attributes so checkout also devices if you are aiming for specific class.

+.. admonition:: Performance hint

+    Providing full ``interface:`` details is recommended as it decreases the time required to instantiate the resource, most notably for serial interface ports.

 If you omit ``interface:`` definition, Brest will use implicit interface definition.

 .. warning::